-The general design features of the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System and the Prairie Du Pont/Fish Lake Levee System Authorized Level Projects are provided in Section V and Appendix III of this report.
+The general design features of the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System and the Prairie DuPont/Fish Lake Levee System Authorized Level Projects are provided in Section V and Appendix III of this report.

 In summary, progress continues in building and financing significant improvements to the flood protection systems in the Metro-East.
-The Council remains committed to achieving accreditation in 2018.
-With the continued support of the area's leadership and cooperation from the Corps of Engineers and FEMA, the Council will be able to meet any remaining challenges to completion of the project.
+The Council remains committed to achieving accreditation in 2019.
+With the continued support of the area's leadership and cooperation from the Corps of Engineers and FEMA, the Council will be able to meet any remaining challenges to completion of the 100-Year Accreditation Project and make great strides towards achieving the Authorized Level of Protection.